Get started

 Thematic maps

-This is an example on how mapSpain can be used to beautiful thematic maps.
-For plotting purposes we would use the ggplot package, however any package that handles sf objects (e.g. tmap, mapsf, leaflet, etc. could be used).
+This example demonstrates how mapSpain can be used to create thematic maps.
+For plotting, we use the ggplot2 package, though any package that handles sf objects, such as tmap, mapsf or leaflet, could also be used.

 library(sf)